She Got Paid $35 — How Much Is the Nike Logo Worth Today?

 The Swoosh’s value is amplified by its connection to Nike’s iconic “Just Do It” slogan.
 The visual and verbal elements create a uniquely motivational brand message that resonates across cultures.

-This synergy between logo and slogan represents another dimension of value—one where the whole exceeds the sum of its parts.
+This synergy between the logo and the slogan represents another dimension of value—one in which the whole exceeds the sum of its parts.
 The Swoosh visually embodies the determination expressed in “Just Do It,” creating a complete conceptual package that few brands can match.

 FAQS About the Nike Logo’s Worth